Straw-Hat-Hacks/ai-transparency-stamp/README.md

 ## 🏷️ How It Works

-Add a simple stamp at the end of your content like this:
+Add a simple stamp at the end of your content like this (adjust text and image options accordingly):

 **AI Transparency Stamp (AITS)**
 Text: Human-written